Skip to main content

 Use /goal

-/goal or /loop marks a request as a long-horizon goal:
+/goal marks a request as a long-horizon goal:

 /goal Finish this release prep: run tests, check the changelog, verify install script docs, and summarize risk.